libaudioverse/libaudioverse/contributing.md

   - the implementation of `createMyNode`.

   - The implementation of the `MyNode` class.
-This class must override `process` for 99% of cases.
+This class must override `process` in 99% of cases.
+If you don't, the node doesn't do anything.

 Finally, add `Lav_createMyNode` to `libaudioverse.h` at the end.
 Build the project.